MYSTERY RADIO GEAR

 Thanks to Bruce Haffner, WD9GHK, it has been determined that this is a Hallicrafters OPS/FM-5 VHF FM radio, which, based on the Vietnamese panel, must have played some part in the Village and Hamlet Radio System in Vietnam in the late 1960's.
 It may actually be an OPS/FM-5B.
 If you can shed some light on the exact differences between the FM-5, A, B, and any other suffix, please share it!
 Motorola made a clone of this radio and possibly Hammarlund did as well.

 This one still has crystals on a 153 MHz frequency.
 Presumably the frequency range is about 150-163 MHz.
 There is a dual micro-switch inside which can be manually closed for some purpose, labeled "repeat," although with only one antenna connector I am not sure what was intended.
 As can be seen from the photos, this set is basically the OPS/FM-1 hand-held radio's circuit board placed inside a larger cabinet with speaker, metering, RF PA for the transmitter and some other options.
 There is a metering test-set socket behind the door along with some adjustment access holes and additional test points.
 This one only has provisions for one channel although the crystal sockets and circuitry are already in place on the board for a second channel, and all that would be necessary would be to add the switch.
+There were many options for this set, such as an add-on RF power amplifier, power supplies, repeater kits, larger base station antennas and so forth.

 THE STRANGE CASE OF THE DAX RECEIVER